 The process of deionization takes advantage of the presence of charged particles by adding charged resins that are likely to interact with particles.
 Resins can include a variety of materials.
-A popular resin is charcoal, a substance that is mostly composed of carbon.
+A popular resin is a charcoal, a substance that is mostly composed of carbon.
 Carbon is an excellent element to use for reactions because each carbon atom has the ability to create up to four bonds with other atoms.
 As carbon chains bond with other materials, the surface area increases.
 Greater surface area leads to reduced water solubility, which means that the materials become either greasy or solids.
-Both of these products can be extracted from the water through use of filters or other means.
+Both of these products can be extracted from the water through the use of filters or other means.

 Repeated Use of Deionization

 When the water is deionized and filtered, the total concentration of mineral ions is reduced.
 This does not guarantee that all ions are removed, however.
 Depending upon the nature of the water, some mineral ions can and will remain.
 Performing the process on single water sample two or more times can yield even purer water and this is how DI water is made.

 Deionized water has been utilized in several applications in the research, industrial, and residential sectors.
 The deionization process removes charged mineral salts.
 This grants the water special characteristics, which can be taken advantage of in numerous ways.
 Research science Biologists and chemists prefer to limit the numbers of variables in their projects in order to […]